-Keyboard drivers are the next thing you need after a font in order to work with Church Slavic text.
+Keyboard drivers are the next thing you need after a font in order to work with Church Slavonic text.
 Entering text using the Character Map (or some similar utility) is not just slow, it can also cause problems like improper positioning of diacritical marks.
-Several different options are available for entering Church Slavic text on the keyboard.
+Several different options are available for entering Church Slavonic text on the keyboard.

-The Church Slavonic virtual keyboard allows you to type in Church Slavonic without installing any software.
-Just enter the text into your browser and then copy/paste it into a text editor.
-Both the Church Slavonic keyboard and the Extended Russian are available (click on CU in the lower left-hand corner of the virtual keyboard to switch layouts).
+A virtual keyboard allows you to type Church Slavonic text without installing any software.
+Just enter the text into your browser and then copy/paste it into a text editor or generate a PDF for printing.

-Physical Keyboard Driver for USB/Bluetooth keyboards: download APK Alpha phase software! for testing purposes only!
+Physical Keyboard Driver for USB/Bluetooth keyboards: download APK Warning: this is alpha phase software and is intended for testing purposes only!

 Documentation for all keyboard layouts and installation instructions in PDF: download